turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 ```
 As a admin,
 When I visit '/stations/new',
-I fill in a form with all stations attributes,
+I fill in a form with all station attributes,
 When I click "Create Station",
-I am directed to a that stations show page.
+I am directed to that station's show page.
 I also see a flash message that I have created that station.

 ** All Attributes must be present **